You are here

-The session will begin with the consultant asking questions about what you are working on.
+Whether in-person or online, the session will begin with the consultant asking questions about what you are working on.
 It’s important for the consultant to know the purpose of the piece of writing, the audience, and the directions you've been given, if any (e.g., length, format, etc.).
 If you have an assignment sheet or other materials, you will go over that information with the consultant.

 Next you will work with the consultant to establish an agenda for your session.
 Through discussion about the piece of writing you’re currently working on, together you will decide what area(s) need attention.
 We tailor each session to your goals and needs, but consultants will typically address issues such as content, organization, argument, clarity, and structure before addressing issues such as style, grammar, punctuation, and documentation.
 Consultants work on all of these issues, but it only makes sense to work on the “big picture” before dealing with the details.
 You don’t want to spend a session working on punctuating a paragraph that you ultimately decide to delete from your final draft.

 Often consultants will ask you to read your paper aloud or they will read it to you so both of you “hear” the paper.
 During the process, either you or the consultant may stop to discuss points, or you may jot down notes as reminders of areas that need attention.
 You should be prepared to be the one writing on your printed copy.
 The consultants avoid doing so because, after all, it is your piece of writing.

 The consultants are friendly, experienced, and well trained.
 Their goal is to work together with you to discover strategies that will help you produce the best piece of writing you are capable of producing.
 Each session is unique because it is based on you and your needs.